bartak-v/gja/4_EJB_JSF/EJB/readme.md

 - Click on the `Applications` on the left again and `Launch` the specified Application.
 It should show you the links, but we recommend to change the `Context Root` in the application to something like `/servlet_jsp_example` (instead of `/servlet_jsp_example-14374286702991946667.0` etc.) or just leave it and use it as the root of the examples.

 - The `.war` file will now be deployed to GlassFish and should be accessible at the specified context root.
 You can check the URLs we specify in the examples section.

-# EJB Examples

-## EJB StatefullBean and StatelessBean
-- Two projects showing the difference between statefull and stateless beans.
-- The statefull bean project shows a bank account bean, which balance is preserved thanks to the bean being statefull across client requests.
-- The stateless bean project is very simillar in structure.
-This time a @Stateless annotation is used on the bean because there is no point in holding a state of a calculator (at least not in this example, where are no intermediate results)
-- applications runs at http://localhost:8080/StatefullBean and http://localhost:8080/StatelessBean